donsheehy/datastructures/prose/17_graphs1.md

 Let's do a very simple example to make sure it works as we expect it to.

 One design decision that may seem rather strange is that we do not have a class for vertices or edges.
-As of now, we are exploiting the **polymorphism** of python, which allows us to use any (hashable) type for the vertex set.
+As of now, we are exploiting the **polymorphism** of Python, which allows us to use any (hashable) type for the vertex set.
 Recall that polymorphism (in this context) is the ability to call the same function on different types of objects.
 This can be very convenient as it allows one to put a graph structure on top of any set.